Borkkris/Borkkris/README.md

  <p><h3>Hi, my name is Christian Bork.</h3><p>

 I recently graduated in a programm to become a certified Full-Stack Web Developer.
-Lately I created a youtTube Clone and a modern Dashboard in React.
+Lately I created a youtTube Clone, Dalle Clone and a modern Dashboard in React.
 I’m looking for people to **exchange experiences and thoughts with to learn more about Web Developement and expand our Network**.<br>
 I'm currently located in **Berlin, Germany**. <br> <br>
 Visit my Portfilio here:<a href=https://christianbork.netlify.app> Portfolio</a></li><br> <br>